KonstantinKlepikov/ooplearning/README.rst

-Oopleaning - is a simple for Python Object-Oriented guide on russian
+Oopleaning - is a simple Python Object-Oriented guide on russian
 ====================================================================